NRA boss keeps details of CPAC speech concealed, as gun control fight heats up

 The 28-year-old Marion is widely viewed as more conservative than her aunt Marine -- who worked to distance herself and “de-toxify” her party of the racist and anti-Semitic views of her father Jean-Marie, who was convicted and fined for comments in which he called the Holocaust a "detail of history."
 Marine made it to the run-off in 2017 where she lost to now-President Emmanuel Macron.

 While both share hardline views on issues such as Islam and immigration, Marion has expressed more traditionally conservative views on issues such as gay marriage and abortion.
-According to French newspaper L’Incorrect, Le Pen’s theme at CPAC will be "conservativism on both shores"
+According to French newspaper L’Incorrect, Le Pen’s theme at CPAC will be "conservativism on both shores."

 Schlapp defended the invite in the face of criticism from conservatives.